 My goal is to provide assistance to your body’s own healing mechanisms – Assisted Self-healing.
 I have found that the combination of advanced Western technology and traditional medical concepts provide the most benefit and least harm to patients.
 This is the model I employ to address medical concerns, to keep you well, or even to optimize your body’s function.

 Advanced testing technologies can also provide information specific to you – personalized medicine – which is helpful to understand how your body works on a genetic level.
 How does your body processes nutrients?
-Very little dietary advice works for everyone, we are finding.
-You are unique in how your specific genetics respond to medicines, be they pharmaceuticals, or Natural Medicine.
+Very little dietary advice works for everyone, as we are all unique in how our specific genetics respond to medicines – be they pharmaceuticals or nutrients.